rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="What does *eventual consistency* mean in Cloud Files?" col="in" href="accordion5" >}}

 A key characteristic of Cloud Files is *eventual consistency*.
-In computing, the CAP (Consistency, Availability, and Partition Tolerance) theorem states that distributed systems cannot achieve consistency, availability, *and* network failure tolerance; they can achieve only two.
+In computing, the CAP (Consistency, Availability, and Partition Tolerance) theorem states that distributed systems cannot achieve consistency, availability, *and* network failure tolerance; they can achieve two.
 For example, a system can be consistent (that is, all reads get the most current data) and handle network failures, but must sacrifice availability to do so.
 Or, a system can choose to handle network failures and have perfect availability, but must sacrifice consistency to do so.
 Distributed systems must always handle network failures, so they must choose to sacrifice either availability or consistency.

 Storage systems become distributed as they grow.
 OpenStack Swift (the basis for the Rackspace Cloud Files service) sacrifices consistency for availability and network failure tolerance.
-This choice enables the system to scale to enormous levels and to provide massive uptime, but it also means that in certain scenarios some data might not be updated throughout the entire system.
-For example, a container listing might not be updated immediately after an object is written.
+This choice enables the system to scale to enormous levels and to provide massive uptime, but it also means that in certain scenarios some data might not update throughout the entire system.
+For example, a container listing might not be  update after an object is written.
 OpenStack Swift queues the container listing update and allows the object write to succeed.
 This sort of consistency model is called *eventual consistency*.
 {{< /accordion >}}

 {{< accordion title="Where can I find Cloud Files documentation?" col="in" href="accordion6" >}}